×

 When we asked expats what advice they would give a foreigner before buying a property in Helsinki, they said:

 "1.
 Research the local property market: Familiarize yourself with the Helsinki property market, including the average prices, popular neighborhoods, and types of properties available.
 2. Consider your budget and financing options: Determine your budget and explore financing options, such as mortgages, from Finnish banks or other financial institutions.
 3. Hire a real estate agent: Engage the services of a professional real estate agent who is familiar with the Helsinki property market and can help you find a suitable property.
 4. Understand the legal requirements: Familiarize yourself with the legal requirements for buying property in Finland, including the need for a valid residence permit if you are a non-EU/EEA citizen.
 5. Obtain a tax number: Apply for a Finnish personal identity code (henkilötunnus) and tax number, which are required for property transactions.
 6. Make an offer and negotiate: Once you find a suitable property, make an offer and negotiate the terms of the sale with the seller, usually through your real estate agent.
 7. Sign a preliminary agreement: After agreeing on the terms, sign a preliminary agreement (kauppakirja) with the seller, which outlines the details of the transaction and includes a deposit payment.
 8. Arrange for a property inspection: Have a professional property inspector assess the condition of the property to identify any potential issues or necessary repairs.
 9. Finalize the sale: Once all conditions have been met, sign the final deed of sale (lopullinen kauppakirja) and pay the remaining balance of the purchase price.
 10. Register the property: After the sale is complete, register the property with the Finnish National Land Survey (Maanmittauslaitos) to obtain the official title deed.
 11. Pay taxes and fees: Be prepared to pay various taxes and fees associated with the property purchase, such as transfer tax, registration fees, and possible capital gains tax if you sell the property later.
 12. Obtain property insurance: Purchase property insurance to protect your investment against potential damages or losses.
-13. Plan for ongoing costs: Be aware of ongoing costs associated with property ownership in Helsinki, such as property taxes, maintenance fees, and utility bills," said one person in Helsinki.
+13. Plan for ongoing costs: Be aware of ongoing costs associated with property ownership in Helsinki, such as property taxes, maintenance fees, and utility bills," explained one person living in Helsinki, Finland.

 Are foreigners allowed to own property in Helsinki?